Patent Portfolio (1-15-2014)View PDF

 Greater patient engagement using medication telemanagement can result in better health outcomes and reduced costs.
 Medication telemanagement also presents huge opportunities for Pharma and other stakeholders at the technology forefront of the evolving healthcare market.

 Prior to the licensing announcement in January 2018, New Directions Technology Consulting was the exclusive market developer for the mMed portfolio.
 The portfolio has claims relating to medication and medical products telemanagement, and information in these and related areas.

 The technology protected by the five granted U.S. patents in the mMed portfolio provides foundational tools to help patients outside institutional settings take the actions required to make and keep themselves well.

-New Directions offers purchasing and licensing options for the intellectual property and/or opportunities for partnering to develop mobile medication telemanagement systems based on the patent portfolio.
+New Directions is available to discuss opportunities for partnering to develop telemanagement systems, including those based on the patent portfolio.
 New Directions Managing Director Napoleon Monroe is the sole inventor of all the patents in the mMed portfolio.

 More about the medication management and healthcare information market opportunities